NotClient01/NHP-Site-8-24/README.md

 ### Images
 - All images are in `assets/img/` with kebab-case naming
-- Use root-relative paths: `/assets/img/filename.jpg`
+- **IMPORTANT**: Use root-relative paths: `/assets/img/filename.jpg` (NOT `assets/img/filename.jpg`)
 - Add `loading="lazy"` for non-critical images
+- Root-relative paths are required for production deployment on web servers

 ## Maintenance